saucelabs-training/automation-best-practices/README.md

 2. Fork this respository
  * Make sure you are logged into Github
  * click the Fork in the upper right of the Github.
-3. Clone your fork of the repository to your machine
+3. Clone your fork of the repository to your machine.
+Must have [Git installed](https://git-scm.com/downloads)

 ```bash
 git clone URL_OF_YOUR_FORK